 Outside of downtown, Kennebunkport, has the cutest shops!
 Après Sea Maine is nestled between mini coastal cottages.
 Each decorated with shiplap walls and filled with all things New England.
 Après Sea sells jewelry, handbags, ocean inspired artwork, clothing and more.

 Around the corner is a pop-up shop.
 At the time, Jill Home, was selling her home decor.
-She sells cement doorstops that look like buoys!
 I picked up a set of bookends simply decorated with white sand dollars.
+Tip: If you like these oyster trinket dishes, check out my How To Decoupage Oyster Shells blog post.

 Lunch and coffee